lchristmann/recipe-manager/README.md

 docker compose -f compose.dev.yaml build workspace # if you changed something about the Dockerfile
 ```

+## Deployment

+Document setting up E-Mail with Amazon SES from AWS.

 ## Things I Want to Learn Here